IPI-Paul/IPI-R/Extract PDF Tables/README.md

 For completeness I wanted to compare Python requirements and function but found that Python only uses a Java Wrapper.
 So I found some Java code called TrapRange and modified it a little to compare Java's requirements, function and end results against the use of R Script and VBA or Power Query and VBA.
 Admittedly a lot more VBA has been applied to manage the output from TrapRange as I am not as Savvy as the originators of it's code.

 I was impressed with the fact that it only took TrapRange 32 seconds to produce the base csv file as opposed to the 5 to 10 minutes Word takes to convert and then save the PDF as an MHTML file and the 5 to 10 minutes Tabulizer running through the R Script also takes.
-I found that I got better results by getting TrapRange to save the csv as Tab Delimited before opening with VBA to cleanse and on saving as a CSV file again commas where lost.
+I found that I got better results by getting TrapRange to save the csv as Tab Delimited before opening with VBA to cleanse and on saving as a CSV file again commas in the Company Names column were lost.

 References:
 Tho